iomete/iom-docs/docs/guides/deployment/aws/install.md

 ---
-title: How to install IOMETE
+title: IOMETE deployment on AWS
+sidebar_label: Install
-description: This guide will explain how to install IOMETE on Amazon Web Services using the AWS CLI and Terraform command line tools
+description: This guide will explain how to deploy IOMETE on Amazon Web Services using the AWS CLI and Terraform command line tools
 last_update:
   date: 10/04/2022
 ---